 Preston went on to co-direct award-winning docu-drama Strongman: The Tragedy (this time with Paula McTaggart), about the 1967 Strongman mine disaster.

 She followed it by spending extensive time in Christchurch researching mini-series Hope and Wire, which debuted on TV3 in mid 2014.
-The ensemble story follows a group of characters living in Christchurch after the 2010 and 2011 quakes; it includes scenes where characters address the audience directly, and music from Lyttelton band The Eastern.
+Following a range of Christchurch characters during and after the 2010 and 2011 quakes, it includes scenes where characters address the audience directly, and music from Lyttelton band The Eastern.
 The Herald's Michele Hewitson found the result clever and compelling, "a love letter to poor battered and shaken Christchurch, and a lament".
 Preston advised Christchurch viewers not to watch it.

-Preston has also edited special war-themed archival films, that were projected on the outside of Auckland War Memorial Museum around Anzac Day.
+Preston has also edited special war-themed archival films, which were projected on the outside of Auckland War Memorial Museum around Anzac Day.

 Preston is glad that long ago she decided to return home from England.
 "I must say that the decision I made in 1976 to leave my lovely life in South London and come back to New Zealand as a bit of a fish out of water has ultimately given me a community of amazing artists.
 We’ve all developed together and we are very blessed to have each other.
 I love the new people and the young people coming through, and I think we’ve got a great filmmaking community."